 Detox is the first step in drug and alcohol addiction treatment.
-Although this is necessary for cleansing your body of harmful substances, it is not all you need to recover from your drug abuse.
-Aftercare is an essential part of treatment that will help change the way you think about drugs and alcohol since these substances have negatively affected your brain.
+Although this is necessary for cleansing your body of harmful substances, it is not all you need to recover from your drug and substance abuse.
+Aftercare is an essential part of treatment that will positively affect the way you think about drugs and alcohol since these substances have negatively affected your brain.

 What is Individual Therapy?

 Individual therapy is a method of helping people who have mental health issues, trauma, addiction, or general emotional struggles.
-It is widely known that individual therapy can have a positive impact on a person’s well being and mental health.
-Therapy offers a safe space for you to open up about your feelings and experiences with a psychologist or licensed mental health counselor.
+It is widely known that therapy (also known as talk therapy) can have a beneficial effect on a person’s well-being and mental health.
+Therapy offers a safe space for you to open up about your feelings and experiences with a trained professional like a psychologist or licensed mental health counselor.

-Individual therapy consists of a one-on-one, 45-to-60 minute session with a counselor that is usually weekly.
+Individual therapy consists of a one-on-one, 45-minute to 60-minute session with a counselor that is usually weekly.
 During your sessions, you will talk about anything that is concerning or bothering you, and throughout your treatment, you will learn how to cope with the thoughts and behaviors you’re experiencing.
-Individual therapy can last anywhere from a few sessions (short-term) to months or years (long-term).
+Therapy sessions can occur of the course of anywhere from a few sessions (short-term) to months or years (long-term).

-Although the specific goals of your individual therapy will be determined by you and your therapist, there a few general things that it can help with:
+Although the specific goals of your personalized therapy will be determined by you and your therapist, there a few general things that it can help with: